What to Know About Groin Pain During Pregnancy

 • When should I be concerned about pubic pain during pregnancy?

-First of all, where is your groin?
+Where is your groin?

 When we’re speaking of the groin area, we’re referring to your hip area, on either side of your pubic bone, around your lower abdomen, and upper thigh.